Alert: Notifications at reduced capacity during COVID-19 restrictions

 Please only call our 0800 number if someone is at serious risk of harm or has been seriously injured, become seriously ill, or died as a result of work.

 For other notifications please complete our online forms at Notify WorkSafe.

-The regulation of hazardous substances that affect human health and safety in the workplace now sits under the Health and Safety at Work Act.
+The regulation of hazardous substances that affect human health and safety in the workplace sit under the Health and Safety at Work Act.

-There are two main pieces of legislation that are affected by the wider hazardous substances reforms:
+There are two main pieces of legislation that cover hazardous substances:

-The Health and Safety at Work (Hazardous Substances) Regulations(external link) have been introduced.
+- The Health and Safety at Work (Hazardous Substances) Regulations(external link)

 Hazardous Substances and New Organisms Act 1996 (HSNO)

 HSNO aims to protect the environment and the health and safety of people from the adverse effects of hazardous substances.
 HSNO is largely implemented by the Environmental Protection Authority (EPA).
 The workplace requirements are enforced by WorkSafe.